 There are a lot of factors that determine the value of your personal injury accident claims other than computing for the amount of money you can get out of your claims.
 At the outset, you should know first what it means to be involved in an accident.
 Only after knowing that you have a substantial claim for personal injury accident damages can you know how to win one or even begin to weigh in whether it is worth pursuing or not.

 Types of Personal Injury Accidents in California

-TThere are three general types of torts claims in California.
+There are three general types of torts claims in California.
 These personal injury accidents include:

-- 1. Traffic accidents – which can either be a car accident, bicycle accident, motorcycle accident, pedestrian accident or even bus accident, truck accident or train accident;
+Traffic accidents which can either be a car accident, bicycle accident, motorcycle accident, pedestrian accident or even bus accident, truck accident or train accident;

-- 3. Other negligence accidents – which include boating accidents, animal attacks or aviation accidents.
+Other negligence accidents which include boating accidents, animal attacks or aviation accidents.

-Types of Injuries You May Suffer From a Personal Injury Accident
+Types of Personal Injury Accident Claims

 Types of Personal Injury Damages You Can Claim

-- 1. Loss of life’s earnings,
+- Loss of life’s earnings –

 - Loss of consortium,

 - Loss of love and support,

-- 4. Funeral and burial expenses and
+- Funeral and burial expenses and

 - Punitive damages

 Types of Evidence You Need to Present